kbmackenzie/henhen/README.md

 This will create a `henhen.yaml` file populated with basic fields.
 This is the **configuration file** for your project, where you can...

 - ... list dependencies to be installed.
-- ... define custom URLs to fetch certain dependencies from.
+- ... define [git][3] repository URLs to fetch custom dependencies from.
 - ... define **targets** to build.
 A **target** can be an **egg** or a static binary **executable**.

 A simple config file to build a simple egg should look like this: